MikhaD/nixos-config/modules/home-manager/bash/README.md

 - `prompt.section.directory.color`: hex color of the directory section text (default is "#000").
 - `prompt.section.directory.background`: hex background color of the directory section (default is "#FFF").
 - `prompt.section.directory.precedence`: sorting priority this section in the prompt (default is 1).
+- `prompt.section.directory.icons`: a map of directory names to icons to use when in their sub directories.
+Any icons specified in this map will be merged with the default set of icons.

 #### Git Branch Section
 - `prompt.section.gitBranch.enable`: show the current git branch and commits ahead/behind (default is true).